SEO keyword strategy: A guide to success

 Let's jump to step two.

-Step 2: Don’t start with keywords; start with your audience
+Step 2: Don't start with target keywords; start with your audience

-You forecasted the traffic you needed to meet your goal in the last step.
+So far, you've forecasted the search engine traffic you needed to meet your goal in the last step.

-Don’t start with keywords; first, you need to determine that there is an audience for what you have to offer and at what stage they are at in the buying process.
+But don't start on target keywords just yet; first, you need to determine that there is an audience for what you have to offer—and at what stage they are at in the buying process.

 Buying Decision Process

-The buying process problem is the easiest model to use when planning a keyword strategy, and it looks like this.
+The buying process problem is the easiest model to use when planning a keyword strategy, as it takes into account the specifics of your business' value proposition and content strategy to generate keyword ideas—and it looks like this.

-Using the table above, we can map specific search queries to each stage in the buying process; it’s not perfect but acts as a solid framework for keyword strategy.
+Using the table above, we can map specific search terms to each stage in the buying process.

 Look at this e-commerce website selling accessories for cars.